 Gabriel Attal (RE), who was the first openly gay person to serve as a G7 head of government, succeeded Borne.
 At age 37, he was also the youngest prime minister in the history of France.
 However, following the 2024 European elections where France loudly and clearly declared their desire for a right-wing turn of tides, Macron asked for some snap legislative elections.

-Attal resigned from the office following the results of these elections, and stayed on until his successor was appointed by Macron on September 5 2024.
+Attal resigned from office following the results of these elections and stayed on until his successor was appointed by Macron in September 2024.
 That was barely seven months after his appointment.

 The 2024 General Election in France

-The most recent general elections in France therefore took place in June–July 2024.
+The most recent general elections in France took place in June–July 2024.

 The snap election was called after President Macron dissolved the National Assembly following a significant loss in the 2024 European Parliament election.
 Mirroring trends around the world, the far-right populist party NR won the European election by a landslide.
 By calling for a national vote, Macron hoped that French voters would come to their senses and show that the far right could not win at a national level.

 Many analysts feared he would lose this high-risk political gamble.
-However, during these legislative elections, French electors demonstrated the magnitude of their political discontent and confusion by, not voting en masse for the RN as expected, but rather by marginally favoring a wonky patchwork left-wing coalition, NPF.
+However, French voters showed the magnitude of their political discontent by not voting en masse for the RN as expected but rather marginally favoring a wonky patchwork left-wing coalition, NPF.

 The voting results included: